rebcabin/tangledown/README.md

 # LET ME TELL YOU A STORY

 This here README.md, the one you're reading right now, is *literature*, after all, so it should tell a story.
 Let's tell the story of creating Tangledown itself.
 We'll use Tangledown to _create_ Tangledown.
 That's just like bootstrapping a compiler.
-Just as we compile a compiler with a compiler, we'll use Tangledown to tangle Tangledown itself out of this here document named README.md that you're reading right now.
+We'll use Tangledown to tangle Tangledown itself out of this here document named README.md that you're reading right now.

 The first part of the story is that I just started writing the story, the Markdown.
 Then I filled in the code, moved everything around when I needed to, and kept rewriting until it all worked the way I wanted it to work.